Pocolip/ReplaySaver/README.md

 ## How It Works

 1. **Automatic Detection**: The extension monitors your Pokemon Showdown battles
-2. **Battle End Recognition**: When a battle ends (win, loss, forfeit, tie), it's automatically detected (relies on the chat so keep your battle open!)
+2. **Battle End Recognition**: When a battle ends (win, loss, forfeit, tie), it's automatically detected
 3. **Replay Generation**: The extension sends the `/savereplay` command to Pokemon Showdown
 4. **Link Extraction**: It constructs the replay URL and saves it locally
 5. **Storage**: All replay data is stored in your browser's local storage